 Most of the large internet providers have their own mesh wireless systems, and leading brands also have products available.

 If you do opt for a mesh network, ensure that your Ring device is connected to the closest mesh unit.

 - Try turning off or unplugging some of your electronics.

-- Some electronic devices such as PCs, TVs, and video game consoles can be wired directly into your router using Ethernet.
-Attaching these devices to a wired connection will free up bandwidth on the Wi-Fi.
+- Some electronic devices such as PCs, TVs, and video game consoles can be wired directly into your router using Ethernet cable.
+Attaching these devices to a wired connection will free up bandwidth on the Wifi.

 - Try moving other electronic devices.
 Even a few feet can make a big difference.

 Still having trouble with your device connectivity?
-Contact our Customer Support Center directly.
+Contact our Customer Support team directly.